marios-zindilis/website-sources/posts/samba-bind-to-ip/index.md

 ---
 title: Bind Samba server to specific IP
-Description: How to bind the Samba server to a specific interface or IP
+description: How to bind the Samba server to a specific interface or IP
 first-published: 2014-03-14
 ---